bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 You can also learn more about it in our [dedicated blog post](https://bump.sh/blog/releasing-cors-proxy-opensource/).

+A future update will add an option to disable the proxy (meaning you'll have to properly set up your CORS settings to use the API Explorer if you disable it).

 ### Authentication

 We support authentication for APIs that require prior authentication.
 Three options are available: via **HTTP authorization** (Basic or Bearer tokens), via **API key** (In header, query param or cookie) or via **OAuth2** flows.
 These are the most common [security schemes available in OpenAPI](https://spec.openapis.org/oas/v3.1.0#security-scheme-object) and AsyncAPI.

+The authentication information are stored in the localStorage of the user’s browser, to avoid having to fill it out on every refresh/operation switch.

 ![](/images/help/explorer/explorer-auth.png)